Energy in Brazil: Coal

-Uranium
+Nuclear

 Brazil has the 6th largest uranium reserves in the world.
 Deposits of uranium are found in eight different states of Brazil.
 Proven reserves are 162,000 tonnes.
 Cumulative production at the end of 2002 was less than 1,400 tonnes.
 The Poços de Caldas production centre in Minas Gerais state was shut down in 1997 and was replaced by a new plant at Lagoa Real in Bahia.
-There is a plan to build another production center at Itatiaia.

 Electricity

 Power sector reforms were launched in the mid-1990s and a new regulatory framework was applied in 2004.
 In 2004, Brazil had 86.5 GW of installed generating capacity and it produced 387 Twh of electricity.
 As of today 66% of distribution and 28% of power generation is owned by private companies.
 In 2004, 59 companies operated in power generation and 64 in electricity distribution.

 The major power company is Centrais Elétricas Brasileiras (Eletrobrás), which together with its subsidiaries generates and transmits approximately 60% of Brazil's electric supply.
 The largest private-owned power company is Tractebel Energia.
 An independent system operator (Operador Nacional do Sistema Elétrico - ((ONS)), responsible for the technical coordination of electricity dispatching and the management of transmission services, and a wholesale market were created in 1998.

 During the electricity crisis in 2001, the government launched a program to build 55 gas-fired power stations with a total capacity of 22 GW, but only 19 power stations were built, with a total capacity of 4,012 MW.

+In 2021, Brazil was the world's sixth-largest electricity producer, generating 663 terawatt-hours (TWh), which represented 2% of global electricity generation.
+From 2011 to 2021, Brazil's electricity generation increased at an average annual rate of 2.4%, driven by growth in solar power (199%), wind power (40%), and fossil fuels (13%).
+In 2021, the most important sources of electricity generation were hydropower, contributing 55% of total electricity, followed by natural gas with 15%, and wind with 11%.
+The principal consumers of electricity were the industrial sector (39%), residential areas (29%), and commercial and public services (25%).